 Questions to ask:

 For small and mid-size producers, a supplier with reasonable MOQs is essential.
 For larger operations, MOQs matter less, but the price curve across volume tiers becomes more important.
-For a detailed look at how quantity affects pricing, see our egg carton cost breakdown.
+For a detailed look at quantity planning, see the custom egg cartons guide and our guide to minimum order quantities.

 5. Lead times and reliability